Selling Jams, Chutneys, and Preserves at Craft Fairs: What the Law Requires

-If you are selling jams, chutneys, or preserves at craft fairs — even just a few jars alongside your other products — here is what the law requires.
+If you are selling jams, chutneys, or preserves at craft fairs, even just a few jars alongside your other products, here is what the law requires.
 It is more than most people expect.
+Most food sellers at craft fairs deal with one set of rules: general food hygiene, enforced by Environmental Health.
+Preserve makers deal with two.
+On top of the standard food safety requirements, jams, marmalades, and fruit preserves fall under product-specific legislation that regulates everything from minimum fruit content percentages to the exact wording you can put on a label.
+That second layer is enforced by Trading Standards, and their inspections are significantly more detailed than a routine EHO visit.
 This guide was directly requested by a community member who is a fully registered, EHO and Trading Standards inspected home preserver, and who has seen far too many people selling non-compliant preserves without realising the rules apply to them.
 Making a few jars to sell alongside your crafts does not exempt you from any of these requirements.
 The law applies whether you sell one jar or one thousand.

 Key Point